kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

        - **Core Fragmentation:** Implementing core functionality that is not upstreamed, as the KDC’s goal is to maintain a Kubernetes-native, portable, and extensible foundation.
        - **Exclusionary Integration:** Forcing dependencies that intentionally disadvantage specific vendors or environments.
        - **Note on Compatibility:** This does not exclude the development of community-supported or vendor-contributed adapters (e.g., data exporters, storage drivers, or external dependencies) designed to support specific environments, provided they remain external to the project's core functionality and do not compromise the portability of the base ecosystem.

+### Changes to the Charter

+Changes to the KOC charter can be proposed by any community member via a GitHub PR.
+Amendments will be subject to approval by a standard decision of the KSC.
+Proposals will be available for at least one week for community comments before a vote occurs.

 ## Committee Structure